Welcome to the MSc Computing programme!

 You are automatically registered on Level 3 for your compulsory modules.

-You have until mid-February to commit to your module selection.
-The exception is the Software Engineering Group Project, where you are not allowed to drop the module after registering.
+You have until mid-February to commit to your final module selections.
+The exception is AI Ventures, where you have to commit in January.

 Where is my course timetable?